Tryambak01/Car-Purcahse-Amount-Predictor/README.md

 ## Dataset

-The dataset used in this project is located in the `data` directory.
+The dataset used in this project is located in the `csv` file.
 It contains the following columns:

+- `Gender`: Gender of the customer
 - `Age`: Age of the customer
 - `Annual Salary`: Annual salary of the customer
 - `Credit Score`: Credit score of the customer
 - `Debt`: Amount of debt of the customer
-- `Years Employed`: Number of years employed by the customer
 - `Car Purchase Amount`: Amount spent by the customer on a car purchase (target variable)

 ## Notebook Files